vijaidjearam/blog/_posts/2024-01-26-Set-environmental-variable.md

 ---

 # To apply settings to the current user session
-The set commands sets the variable but its not persitant after reboot
+The set commands sets the variable but its not persistant after reboot

 ```batch
 set [variable_name] “[variable_value]”